openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 *Testing*

-Before testing your connection, first restart the Bluetooth daemon:
+Before testing your connection, first restart the Bluetooth daemon again:

 `sudo killall bluetoothd`

-wait a moment, hit enter, and you should get a message like `[1]   Done                    sudo /usr/local/bin/bluetoothd --experimental`.
-After that, or after a few more seconds, run:
+Wait a few seconds, and run it again, until you get `bluetoothd: no process found` returned.
+Then start it back up again:

 `sudo /usr/local/bin/bluetoothd --experimental &`

-and then
+Wait at least 10 seconds, and then run:

 `sudo hciconfig hci0 name $HOSTNAME`

+If you get a `Can't change local name on hci0: Network is down (100)` error, start over with `killall` and wait longer between steps.

 Make sure your phone's hotspot is enabled (but don't let anything connect via wifi).